uxlfoundation/oneapi-construction-kit/hal/docs/hal.md

 A HAL writer can also expect that when `program_load` is called it becomes the responsibility of the callee to call `program_free` to release any resources used.
 All currently loaded programs will be freed by the callee prior to any call being made to `hal_device_t::device_delete`.
-The intension of this rule is to simplify HAL implementations so they dont have to track allocations.
+The intention of this rule is to simplify HAL implementations so they don't have to track allocations.

 -----